amplitude/amplitude-dev-center/docs/experiment/sdks/ios-sdk.md

 !!!tip "Quick Start"

-    The right way to initialize the Experiment SDK depends on whether you use an Amplitude SDK for analytics or a third party (e.g. Segment).
+    The right way to initialize the Experiment SDK depends on whether you use an Amplitude SDK for analytics or a third party (for example, Segment).

     === "Amplitude Analytics"